Wankowicz-Lab/sam2/README.md

 There are also other options that you can tweak.
 Use the `--help` flag to get the full list.

 ### 2.1.2 - ATLAS-based aSAMc
-In case you want to use the ATLAS-based aSAM model, the command is:
+In case you want to use the ATLAS-based aSAMc model, the command is:
 ```bash
 python scripts/generate_ensemble.py -c config/atlas_model.yaml -i examples/input/6h49_A.pdb -o protein -n 250 -b 8 -d cuda
 ```